davidgasquez/handbook/content/learning.md

 # Learning

+- Learning is a process of information compression.
 - Understand the base and build from it.
 First Principles Method.
-Start from basics before going into complexities.
+Seek the big picture understanding - focus on concepts not details.
 - You can apply [The Feynman Technique](https://www.farnamstreetblog.com/2012/04/learn-anything-faster-with-the-feynman-technique/):
   1. Identify the subject.
   2. Teach it to a child.
 Use simple vocabulary and make it short.
 Keep questions and answers simple.